Hamim-Hussain/Covid-19-Dashboard/README.md

 Team Members - Hamim, Prav

 ### Project Description/Outline:
-Our project aim is to analyze the number of COVID-19 vaccinations administered worldwide and if there is a correlation with GDP per capita.
+Our project aim is to analyse the number of COVID-19 vaccinations administered worldwide and if there is a correlation with GDP per capita.

 ### Research Questions: